yaohong6782/reddit-sandbox/README.md

 # Why?
 Bored of needing to sign into Reddit just to view it for approximately < 30seconds\
-I like old reddit but like new reddit ability to play videos, so I decided to try get best of both\
+Made it so I can switch threads easily and view the information which I need for some juice for the day :D\
-Made it so I can switch threads easily get some juice for the day :D
+I like old reddit but enjoys new reddit capability to play videos without navigating to the thread, so I decided to try get best of both

 **Utilised**
 * ChakraUI